HichemTab-tech/JetTreeMark-vscode/README.md

 **JetTreeMark** for VS Code brings the same lightning-fast, one-click tree-view generation you know from the IntelliJ plugin into your favorite editor.
-Right-click any folder in the Explorer, choose **Show Tree View**, and you’ll instantly get a clean, customizable markdown-compatible tree of your project—ready to copy, share, or document.
+Right-click any folder in the Explorer, choose **Show Tree View**, and you'll instantly get a clean, customizable markdown-compatible tree of your project—ready to copy, share, or document.
 😉